nxdiegog/Dotfiles/i3/README.md

 exec_always feh --bg-fill /home/user/Pictures/wallpapers/1.jpg
 # You have to put the corret path for your wallpaper.
 ```
-If you want to changes the color of status bar you can see the ```themes.txt```.
+If you want to change the color of the status bar you can see the ``themes.txt`` file.
 In this file I put some themes that you can use.
-I recommned to see
+I recommend you to see
-what themes I use because this themes are related with ```themes.txt```.
+which themes I use because these themes are related to the settings you find in ``themes.txt``.

 And that is!
 Now you can restart your window manager ```mod+Shift+r``` and you have your new window manager.